-

 Is there any maximum time period for negotiations or due diligence?

-No, there is no legal restriction as to the maximum time period for negotiation or due diligence.
-The length of negotiations and due diligence are determined by the parties, taking into account the costs incurred and to be incurred, the business objectives, and the certainties of the deals.
+There is no legal restriction as to the maximum time period for negotiation or due diligence.
+The length of negotiations and due diligence are determined by the parties, taking into account, among other things, the costs to be incurred, the business objectives, and the certainties of the deals.

 -